 List of the Top Corporate Givers

 1. Microsoft: While employee philanthropy is encouraged year-round, the company hosts a major fundraising push every October with over 200 donation-based activities.
 In 2021, Microsoft’s various fall events raised $214 million, going to schools and nonprofits worldwide.
-Despite Bill Gates’ charitable giving, many critics argue the founder is less concerned with social and environmental causes and more concerned with receiving tax breaks and positive PR.
+Despite Bill Gates’ charitable giving, many critics argue the founder is less concerned with social and environmental causes or reducing his carbon footprint and more concerned with the benefits of receiving tax breaks and positive PR.
 For example, many environmental activists point to the fact he owns 242,000 acres of farmland—making him the largest farmland owner in America.
 Owning this much land makes it inaccessible to the farmers who need it.
 Additionally, he advocates against climate change while also heavily increasing the production of genetically modified crops and greenhouse gas emissions.

 2. Kohl’s: Kohl’s awards a $500 grant when five or more Kohl’s employees volunteer three hours of their time to a nonprofit.
 Since starting the program in 2001, Kohl’s has donated $79 million in employee-earned grant money.

 3. Amazon/AmazonSmile: Since its inception in 2013, the AmazonSmile program has donated more than $215 million to humanitarian, animal welfare, education, and health-based nonprofits globally.
 Every consumer purchase from AmazonSmile contributes 0.5% of the total purchase price to the organization of choice for the customer.
 While Amazon certainly gives back, the company has faced scrutiny for terrible, and even hazardous, work conditions.
 On top of this, the business has been accused of union-busting.
-With this in mind, many have ethical concerns regarding Amazon’s operations.
+With this in mind, many have concerns regarding Amazon’s operations and their ethical values.

 4. Starbucks: Starbucks’s mission to serve humanity is evident through its multiple channels of support.
 The Starbucks Foundation includes Global Community Impact Grants, Neighborhood Grants, Disaster Response Programs, and Origin Grants.
 Starbucks has invested more than $25 million into growing and assisting global coffee and tea communities.